-Luis Rodriguez-Perez graduates from the University of North Carolina at Charlotte within the month with a degree in Systems Engineering.
+Luis Rodriguez-Perez graduated from the University of North Carolina at Charlotte in 2021 with a degree in Systems Engineering.
 Luis found the program of study very much within his interests, his gifts.

 “Systems Engineering, or Industrial Engineering, attracts those typically good at math, problem solving, critical thinking and building things,” says Luis.
 “I was very good at math; calculus - and I liked working on teams and working with my hands.”
 It has proven to be a very good fit.